Gunnison Tough Enough to Wear Pink Programs

-The Gunnison TETWP Truck, nicknamed “Tuffy,” is a patient transportation vehicle.
+“Tuffy” was the first Gunnison TETWP patient transportation vehicle.
 The 2016 Ram 1500 truck, custom-wrapped in the Cattlemen’s Days TETWP logo, is designated to safely transport Gunnison breast cancer patients requiring advanced treatment to medical centers outside the area.

 Make It A Great Day

-Cattlemen’s Days Tough Enough To Wear Pink is pleased to announce a new program called “Make It A Great Day!” which will help Gunnison Valley residents who are diagnosed with breast cancer by providing coupons for them to utilize the integrative therapy services of the WellBeing Connection.
+Cattlemen’s Days Tough Enough To Wear Pink is pleased to announce a new program called “Make It A Great Day!” which helps Gunnison Valley residents who are diagnosed with cancer and their caregivers living in the same household by providing coupons to utilize the services of Integrative Therapies.

 - There is substantial evidence that acupuncture can help to manage treatment-related nausea and vomiting in cancer patients.